mre/workers/README.md

 - **Automatic retry** with exponential backoff for failed jobs
 - **Graceful shutdown** and queue management
 - **Error tracking** with Sentry integration

-## Architecture

-The system consists of three main components:

-- **`BackgroundJob`** trait - Define job types and their execution logic
-- **`Runner`** - High-level orchestrator that manages multiple queues and their worker pools
-- **`Worker`** - Low-level executor that polls for and processes individual jobs

-### Runner vs Worker

-- **`Runner`** is the entry point and orchestrator:
-  - Manages multiple named queues (e.g., "default", "emails", "indexing")
-  - Spawns and coordinates multiple `Worker` instances per queue
-  - Handles job type registration and queue configuration
-  - Provides graceful shutdown coordination across all workers

-- **`Worker`** is the actual job processor:
-  - Polls the database for available jobs in a specific queue
-  - Locks individual jobs to prevent concurrent execution
-  - Executes job logic with error handling and retry logic
-  - Reports job completion or failure back to the database

-Jobs are stored in the `background_jobs` `PostgreSQL` table and processed asynchronously by worker instances that poll for available work in their assigned queues.

-### Job Processing and Locking

-When a worker picks up a job from the database, the table row is immediately locked to prevent other workers from processing the same job concurrently.
-This ensures that:

-- Each job is processed exactly once, even with multiple workers running
-- Failed jobs can be safely retried without duplication
-- The system scales horizontally by adding more worker processes

-Once job execution completes successfully, the row is deleted from the table.
-If the job fails, the row remains with updated retry information for future processing attempts.

 ## Usage